Here are a few resources for degree and registration planning, including sample plans below!

 - 6 hrs social science requirement: "two courses chosen from ANT 322M Topic 12: Mexican Immigration Cultural History, SOC 307M, 319, 354K, and 368D"

 - SOC 308S/HS 301 Intro to Health & Society is approved.
-No petition required.
+No petition is required.

 - ANT 322M is now ANT 322P.
 Typically spring-only.